g-sezen/Privacyidea-Kurulumu-Microsoft-RDP-ve-OpenVPN-Entegrasyonu/Install.md

 ![Image 15](images/webui/privacyidea-webui-015.png)

-9. Observe that the OTP verification was successful from the Audit tab.
+7. Observe that the OTP verification was successful from the Audit tab.

 ![Image 16](images/webui/privacyidea-webui-016.png)

 ### PrivacyIDEA Credential Provider Installation

+1. Note: The user name on the server you will RDP to must be the same as the username you defined on privacyidea.

-1. Note: This setup was performed on Windows 2022.
+2. Note: This setup was performed on Windows 2022.

-2. Complete the setup by following the images below.
+3. Complete the setup by following the images below.

 ![Image 1](images/privacyidea-credential-provider-1.png)